 Adaptive Leadership Criticisms

-Adaptive leadership is quite strong in that it provides a non-linear process, variance in types of challenges to be addressed, and specific behaviors to embody when leading others through change.
+Adaptive leadership is quite strong in that it provides a non-linear process, variance in types of challenges to be addressed and specific behaviors to embody when leading others through change.

-With this said, adaptive leadership is somewhat new in comparison to other leadership theories (such as transformational leadership), which means adaptive leadership has not had the same opportunity for rigorous empirical research.
+However, adaptive leadership is somewhat new in comparison to other leadership theories (such as transformational leadership), which means adaptive leadership has not had the same opportunity for rigorous empirical research.

 More research is required in these areas to expand empirical evidence for adaptive leadership while improving the theory’s connections to social justice issues, especially in the context of adaptive or technical/adaptive challenges.